aeherman/ccrb_sp2021/reports/final_project.md

 ## Repeat Offenses

 First, let's take a look at the distribution of repeat allegations.

-In the below histogram, we can see that 50% of officers in this dataset have about 13 or fewer allegations (but that's a lot!).
-Also, some officers, have as many as 70 allegations against them!
+In the left plot, we can see the total of number of officers with a given number of repeat allegations.
+This plot demonstrates a declining pattern and indicates that 50% of officers in the database have fewer than 3 allegations against them.
+Some officers have nearly 30 allegations against them.

+In order to be included in the dataset, officers must have at least one substantiated allegation against them.
+In the plot on the right, which demonstrates the total number of allegations for all officers with a given number of repeat allegations, we can see that, indeed, for officers with only one allegation, it was substantiated.
+This data inclusion condition skews the proportion of officers with fewer allegations toward substantiated.

 <img src="../src/visualizations/Visuals_files/figure-html/repeat_complaints-1.png" width="672" />